-It is a great event and a fine opportunity for meeting new friends and renewing old friendships made during previous years.
-The feeling of camaraderie lasts a lifetime and many people do, indeed, return year after year.
+It is a great event and a fine opportunity for experiencing the landscape of southern England in the company of some wonderful people.
+Making new friends and renewing old friendships made during the previous years.
+It is a great time and the feeling of camaraderie lasts a lifetime as many people do, indeed, return year after year.

 The memories do not fade and walking the trail in either direction brings so much pleasure.

-Every day, whilst the annual walk is in progress, a Walk Diary has been written which briefly recounts the events of that day.
+Every day, whilst the annual walk is in progress, an entry has been written in the Walk Diary and this briefly recounts the events of that day.

 Raising funds for Cardiac Rehab Support West Sussex